Cray-HPE/docs-csm/operations/system_admin_toolkit/usage/Change_CFS_Version.md

 # Change the CFS Version

-SAT supports specifying the version of the Configuration Framework Service (CFS) API used by the `sat status` command.
-By default, the `sat status` command uses version three (V3) of the CFS API.
-Currently, the `sat bootsys` and `sat bootprep` commands can only use CFS V2, but support will be added for CFS V3 in the future.
+SAT supports specifying the version of the Configuration Framework Service (CFS) API used by the SAT commands.
+By default, it uses version three (`v3`) of the CFS API.
 Select the CFS version to use for individual commands with the `--cfs-version` option.
 For more information on this option, see the man page for a specific command.